 Naperville Police Urge Residents to Enjoy Halloween Safely

-This year, Halloween will occur on Wednesday, October 31, 2018, which means it’s time for residents to prepare for little goblins and ghosts to be out for a night of fun in our community.
+This year, Halloween falls on Thursday, October 31, which means it’s time for residents to prepare for little goblins and ghosts to be out for a night of fun in our community.
 There is no City ordinance in Naperville designating official Trick-or-Treating hours for children, but the Naperville Police Department would like to offer these Halloween safety tips to ensure that Halloween is a fun and festive time for all.

 - Welcome trick-or-treaters with your porch lights and other exterior lights on.

 - Do not give homemade or unwrapped treats to children.

 - Report any suspicious or criminal activity to the Naperville Police Department immediately by dialing 911.

 - Exercise extreme caution when driving a vehicle, especially during the popular Trick-or-Treating hours of 4 to 8 p.m.

 - Be on the alert for excited youngsters, whose vision may be obscured by masks, darting out into traffic.

 - Drive Sober or Get Pulled Over!